Skip to contents

 The datasets are provided for assessing general patterns in SSD data and testing code.
 The datasets should not be used to draw any conclusions about the toxicity of the individual chemicals.

-The data is aggregated based on the code provided by Yanagihara et al. (2024) with three exceptions: the datasets in the envirotox package also include datasets with 1) a binomial coefficient > 0.555, 2) between six and nine species; and 3) two groups.
+The data is aggregated based on the code provided by Yanagihara et al. (2024) with three exceptions: the envirotox package also includes chemical datasets with 1) a bimodality coefficient > 0.555, 2) between six and nine species; and 3) two groups.

 Installation